An Evening with Chicago

-ALCOHOL: Patrons will NOT be permitted to bring in outside alcohol for this performance
+ALCOHOL: Customers will NOT be permitted to bring in outside alcohol for this performance

-Hailed as one of the “most important bands in music since the dawn of the rock and roll era,” by former President Bill Clinton, the legendary rock and roll band with horns, Chicago, came in at #10, the highest charting American band in Billboard Magazine’s Top 125 Artists Of All Time.
+Hailed as one of the “most important bands in music since the dawn of the rock and roll era, the legendary rock and roll band with horns, Chicago, came in as the highest charting American band in Billboard Magazine’s Top 125 Artists Of All Time.
 And Chicago is the first American rock band to chart Top 40 albums in six consecutive decades.

 Chicago was inducted into the 2016 Rock and Roll Hall of Fame.
 This was their first nomination.
 They’ve been eligible since 1994.
 A long time coming!

 Chicago’s first album, Chicago Transit Authority, was inducted into the GRAMMY Hall Of Fame in 2014.
 Chicago managed to fuse pop, rock and jazz together perfectly in this double album.

 Robert Lamm and James Pankow have become inductees of the Songwriters Hall of Fame in 2017.
 These legendary songwriters wrote mega-hits such as, “25 or 6 to 4,” “Saturday In The Park,” “Feelin’ Stronger Every Day,” “Make Me Smile,” and many others.